prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

 :::caution vNext

 **This quickstart will be published alongside Prysm v2.1.3-rc.5**.
-Please refer to the [current Quickstart](./install-with-script.md) for the latest recommended guidance.
+Please refer to the [current Quickstart](./install-with-script.md) for the latest recommended guidance, which includes instructions for v2.1.3-rc.4.
 Join our [Discord server](https://discord.gg/prysmaticlabs) to share your feedback.

 :::